jgonera/open3ds/README.rst.txt

 Open3DS is a simple library for parsing and displaying 3DS models.
 It is written in C++ using OpenGL and SFML (http://www.sfml-dev.org/).

+The code is probably quite buggy.
+It's more for learning purposes than anything else.

 Example
 -------